w3f/polkadot-wiki/docs/learn-phragmen.md

 The sequential Phragmén method is used in the Nominated Proof-of-Stake scheme to elect validators based on their own self-stake and the stake that is voted to them from nominators.
 It also tries to equalize the weights between the validators after each election round.
 Since validators are paid equally in Polkadot, it is important that the stake behind each validator is spread out.
-The equalization method is ran twice for every validator election.
-The first iteration will do a rough equalization among all validator candidates in order to determine the subset that will become the next active validators.
-The second iteration runs only among the elected candidates to equalize the stake between the ones which are elected.
+Polkadot tries to optimize three metrics in its elections:

+1. Maximize the total amount at stake.
+1. Maximize the stake behind the minimally staked validator.
+1. Minimize the variance of the stake in the set.

+#### Off-Chain Phragmen

+Given the large set of nominators and validators, Phragmén's method is a difficult optimization problem.
+Polkadot uses off-chain workers to compute the result off-chain and submit a transaction to propose the set of winners.
+The reason for performing this computation off-chain is to keep a constant block time of six seconds and prevent long block times at the end of each era, when the validator election takes place.

+Because certain user actions, like changing nominations, can change the outcome of the Phragmén election, the system forbids calls to these functions for the last quarter of the session before an era change.
+These functions are not permitted:

+- `bondExtra`
+- `unbond`
+- `withdrawUnbonded`
+- `validate`
+- `nominate`
+- `chill`
+- `payoutStakers`
+- `rebond`

 ### Council Elections